Nixtla/statsforecast/experiments/m3/README.md

 This ensemble is formed by averaging four statistical models: [`AutoARIMA`](https://www.jstatsoft.org/article/view/v027i03), [`ETS`](https://robjhyndman.com/expsmooth/), [`CES`](https://onlinelibrary.wiley.com/doi/full/10.1002/nav.22074) and [`DynamicOptimizedTheta`](https://doi.org/10.1016/j.ijforecast.2016.02.005).
 This combination won sixth place and was the simplest ensemble among the top 10 performers in the M4 competition.

-For the experiment, we use StatsForecast's implementation of Arima, ETS, CES and DOT.
+For the experiment, we use StatsForecast's implementation of [Arima](https://nixtla.github.io/statsforecast/models.html#autoarima), [ETS](https://nixtla.github.io/statsforecast/models.html#autoets), [CES](https://nixtla.github.io/statsforecast/models.html#autoces) and [DOT](https://nixtla.github.io/statsforecast/models.html#dynamic-optimized-theta-method).

-For the DL models, we reproduce the reported metrics and results from the mentioned paper.
+For the DL models and ensembles, we reproduce the reported metrics and results from the mentioned paper.

 ## Results

 ### Accuracy: Comparison with SOTA benchmarks
+Accuracy is reported in Symmetric mean absolute percentage error ([SMAPE](https://en.wikipedia.org/wiki/Symmetric_mean_absolute_percentage_error))

+The M3 dataset has four groups of time series.
+In the next graph, you can see the performance of all models and ensembles.

 <img width="734" alt="image" src="https://user-images.githubusercontent.com/10517170/204959437-6a124ad6-a1b5-47c7-ba24-91d447efb1ce.png">

+In the next table, you can see the performance of the models across all four groups and the average performance for all groups.

 <img width="734" alt="image" src="https://user-images.githubusercontent.com/10517170/204958689-38cdea5f-58d7-42f5-b825-0f2a0b63f617.png">

 ### Computational Complexity: Comparison with SOTA benchmarks

+Computational complexity is reported in time, lines of code and, Relative Computational Complexity (RCC).

+#### Tine
 Using `StatsForecast` and a 96 cores EC2 instance (c5d.24xlarge) it takes 5.6 mins to train, forecast and ensemble the four models for the 3,003 series of M3.

 | Time (mins) | Yearly | Quarterly | Monthly | Other |
 |-----|-------:|-------:|--------:|--------:|
 |StatsForecast ensemble| 1.10 | 1.32 | 2.38 | 1.08 |

+The authors of the paper only report computational time for the monthly group, which amounts to 20,680 mins or 14.3 days.
+In comparison, the StatsForecast ensemble only takes 2.38 minutes to run for that group.
+Furthermore, the authors don't report times for Hyperparameter optimization.

+For this comparison, we will take the reported 14 days of computational time.
+However, it must be noted that the true computational time must be significantly higher for all groups.

+#### Engineering

-Furthermore, this experiment including downloading, data wrangling, training, forecasting and ensembling the models, can be achieved in less than 150 lines of Python code.
+Furthermore, running all statatistical models, including data downloading, data wrangling, training, forecasting and ensembling the models, can be achieved in less than 150 lines of Python code.
 In comparison, [this](https://github.com/gjmulder/m3-gluonts-ensemble) repo has more than 1,000 lines of code and needs Python, R, Mongo and Shell code.

+#### Relative Computational Complexity
 The mentioned paper uses Relative Computational Complexity (RCC) for comparing the models.
-We stick to that metric for comparability's sake.
-To calculate the RCC of `StatsForecast`, we measured the time it takes to generate naive forecasts for all 3,003 series in the same environment.
+To calculate the RCC of `StatsForecast`, we followed the same methodology and measured the time it takes to generate naive forecasts for all 3,003 series in our environment.

 Using a `c5d.24xlarge` instance (96 CPU, 192 GB RAM) it takes 12 seconds to train and predict 3,003 instances of a Seasonal Naive forecast.
 Therefore, the RCC of the simple ensemble is 28.

+In the next table, you can find the RCC of the deep learning models and the ensembles

 | Method | Type | Relative Computational Complexity (RCC)|
 |--------|------|----------------------------------------:|